If you are looking for the best alternatives to Dropbox and exactly how much free space you get with each of them, this is the right article for you.

 Luckily, there are many alternatives if you decide Dropbox does not provide you with perfect secured storage service you want in terms of space and/or security.

-This article covers 17 of of the best alternatives to Dropbox you should consider and how much storage space you can get for free
+This article covers 20 of the best alternatives to Dropbox you should consider and how much storage space you can get for free.

 It can serve as your perfect Dropbox alternative since it comes file sharing and syncing features.